codesandbox/codesandbox-client/packages/homepage/content/articles/new-dashboard/index.md

 ## Join the Team Pro waiting list

-For individuals, these updates make the dashboard a more productive starting point to jump back into projects and improves working with large numbers of sandboxes.
+For individuals, these updates make the dashboard a more productive starting point to jump back into projects and stay organized when you have large numbers of sandboxes.

-For teams, it's a big step forward in being able to collaborate.
+For teams, it's a big step forward in being able to collaborate and work together.
-[Sign up for the Team Pro waiting list](https://airtable.com/shrlgLSJWiX8rYqyG) to be one of the first to try other upcoming collaboration features that will forever change how you work with others to create things with code.
+[Sign up for the Team Pro waiting list](https://airtable.com/shrlgLSJWiX8rYqyG) to be one of the first to try other upcoming team features that will forever change how you work with others to create things with code.

 ## Thanks